regulated-ai-movement/artificial-intelligence-restrictions/README.md

-# restricted-artificial-intelligence-license
+# Restricted Artificial Intelligence License
-Official Proposal for the Restricted Artificial Intelligence License (RAIL) to the Open Source Initiative
+Official Proposal for the Restricted Artificial Intelligence License (RAIL) to the Open Source Initiative.